Get Help Now - Confidential & Free Phone icon800-671-4304

 • Sexual abuse

 Any one of the above circumstances can open the door for mental health problems to take hold.
-Without the coping skills and supports needed to process these events, the risk of developing a substance abuse problem runs high.
+Without the coping skills and the support needed to process these events, the risk of developing a substance abuse problem is high.

 Forms of Dual Diagnosis to Watch For